dhik-a/dhik-a/README.md

 ## Hi there 👋

-My name is Andhika Haidar Fadhilah, a software engineer with great love for 🍚 🍝 and 🍅 You can call me Dhika!
+My name is Andhika Haidar Fadhilah, a software engineer with great love for 🍚 🍝 and 🍅&nbsp;
+You can call me Dhika!

 Things I code with: